 Hotline

-The telecommunications capability of the ERCOT Wide Area Network (WAN) reserved for simultaneous communications with all Qualified Scheduling Entities (QSEs) with Resources, or their designated agents, or with all Transmission Operators (TOs).
+The telecommunications capability of the ERCOT Wide Area Network (WAN) reserved for simultaneous communications with WAN Participants or their designated agents.

 Qualified Scheduling Entity (QSE)

 A Market Participant that is qualified by ERCOT in accordance with Section 16, Registration and Qualification of Market Participants, for communication with ERCOT for Resource Entities and Load Serving Entities (LSEs) and for settling payments and charges with ERCOT.